Key Takeaways:

 Lenders consider borrowers with larger down payments lower risk because the debt is smaller.
 This situation can lead to more favorable loan terms, such as a lower annual percentage rate (APR) or a shorter repayment period.

-Down Payment Assistance
+How To Find Down Payment Assistance

-Down Payment FAQs
+Down Payment FAQ

-Here are the answers to some frequently asked questions about down payments to help you during your home buying journey.
+Here are the answers to some frequently asked questions about down payments to help you during your home-buying journey.

 Regardless, your credit score cannot eliminate the need for a down payment.
 Additionally, a higher credit score often leads to more favorable loan terms, including lower interest rates, reducing overall borrowing costs.